Welcome to St. Stephen’s!

 Seattle, Washington 98105

-We are on the corner of 45th St. NE and 48th Avenue, across from Laurelhurst Park.
+We are on the corner of NE 45th Street and 48th Avenue NE, across from Laurelhurst Park.